 These are the most popular occlusive substances.
 They are inexpensive to produce and are effective occlusive agents.

-It's generally believed, when properly refined, these products have no known health concerns and is safe to use.
-However, another concern is the impact on the environment because both are derived from crude oil.
+It's generally believed when properly refined, these products have no known health concerns and are safe to use.
+However, another concern is the environmental impact because both are derived from crude oil.

 8 POINTS YOU MUST KNOW BEFORE MAKING HOMEMADE SKINCARE

-Here is an outline of the most important steps and things to consider when making your own cosmetics at home, to get the best out of your natural cosmetic ingredients and to ensure you are creating safe cosmetics.
+Here is an outline of the most important steps and things to consider when making your cosmetics at home to get the best out of your natural cosmetic ingredients and to ensure you are creating safe cosmetics.

-1. CHOOSE THE RIGHT HOMEMADE SKINCARE FORMULA Find a suitable formula that not only nourishes the skin but also remains safe and stable while you’re using it.
-Take into consideration the ingredients, and also how they interact with each other.
+1. CHOOSE THE RIGHT HOMEMADE SKINCARE FORMULA Find a suitable formula that nourishes the skin and remains safe and stable while you’re using it.
+Take into consideration the ingredients and also how they interact with each other.

-You want to choose the finest and most wonderful botanical ingredients and then find a professional formulation.
+You want to choose the finest and most wonderful botanical ingredients and find a professional formulation.

-2. ADD A NATURAL PRESERVATIVE Adding preservatives avoid microbial growth and prolong the shelf life of your product.
+2. ADD A NATURAL PRESERVATIVE Adding preservatives avoids microbial growth and prolongs the shelf life of your product.
 The majority should include a preservative system to guard against contamination from yeast, mould and bacteria.